 Wine Tasting: A Yummy Way to Meet People

 I wonder how we ever traveled internationally without the internet.
 Oh, yes, I remember – with careful planning and the “Let’s Go” travel guide book (we travelers called it, “the bible”).
-Why I bring this up?
-Because internet saved my Vienna visit during my 7-week trip in Europe in 2017.
+Why I do bring this up?
+Because the internet saved my Vienna visit during my 7-week trip in Europe in 2017.
 I arrived in Vienna the third week in April to spend five days, hoping to have a couple of day trips outside Vienna.

 However, my April week in Vienna found temperatures dropping below 50F degrees with forecasts of snow!
 Needless to say, I was not remotely prepared clothes-wise (I’m good at dressing in layers but this was ridiculous), and it seemed my greatly anticipated wine tasting bike ride around the Wachau Valley was kaput.
 I was almost heartbroken.